-As a high-net-worth individual, accumulating wealth and managing taxes are two of your main objectives.
-And, as we know, inheritance tax is potentially one of the biggest tax burdens.
-As a result, there are many inheritance tax planning considerations for high net worth individuals.
+As a high-net-worth individual, accumulating wealth and managing taxes are two key objectives.
+And, as we know, inheritance tax is potentially one of the biggest, future tax headaches.
+As a result, we have published a guide on inheritance tax planning for high net worth individuals to help you get to grips with this key issue.

 Without effective planning, a significant portion of your estate could be lost to taxes, leaving less for your beneficiaries.